A NON-TRADITIONAL EXECUTIVE MBA FOR CREATIVE MINDS

 Do I need a GMAT or TOEFL to apply?

-We also don’t require a TOEFL for application or admission, however we might conduct a telephone interview with non-native speakers to ensure that your English skills are proficient enough for you to be comfortable in our program and benefit fully from it.
+We also do not require a TOEFL for application or admission, however we may opt to conduct a telephone interview with non-native speakers to ensure that their English skills are proficient enough for them to be comfortable in our program and benefit fully from it.

-I’m not a 'creative' or working in advertising; is this for me?
+I’m not a 'creative' or working in advertizing; is this for me?